 First, we get together the ingredients, as usual.

 You'll note that the water has a thermometer sticking out of it - that's because water that is too cold won't do anything with yeast and water that is too hot will kill it.
+(Please ignore the bottle of chocolate extract in the photo.)

 So what is a good temperature when working with Active Dry Yeast?
 Somewhere between 110 and 116 degrees Fahrenheit.

-With the water (1 cup) at the right temp, we put in the yeast (2 1/4 tsp - or one "packet" of Active Dry yeas) and sugar (2 tbsp) (because yeast needs something to eat) (eww).
+With the water (1 cup) at the right temp, we put in the yeast (2 1/4 tsp - or one "packet" of Active Dry yeast) and sugar (2 tbsp) (because yeast needs something to eat) (eww).

 And, as discussed in the video, you let that get all foamy for 5 or 10 minutes.